lucasfcosta/blog/_posts/2022-08-31-engineering-metrics.md

 The third section of this post covers a few other granular metrics and visualizations that offer predictive power and help managers spot inefficiencies.

-At the end of this post, there's also a short warning to help folks avoid misusing these metrics and visualizations and a concise summary for you to share with your team on Slack (or Microsoft Teams *\*sigh\**).
+At the end of this post, there's also a short warning to help folks avoid misusing these metrics and visualizations and a concise summary for you to share with your team.

 <br>